-Configuring a queue to trigger an Amazon Lambda function (console) - Amazon Simple Queue Service
+Configuring an Amazon SQS queue to trigger an Amazon Lambda function - Amazon Simple Queue Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Configuring a queue to trigger an Amazon Lambda function (console)
+Configuring an Amazon SQS queue to trigger an Amazon Lambda function

-A Lambda function can process items from multiple queues (using one Lambda event source for each queue).
-You can use the same queue with multiple Lambda functions.
+A Lambda function can process multiple queues by creating a separate event source for each queue.
+You can also associate multiple Lambda functions with the same queue.

 If you associate an encrypted queue with a Lambda function but Lambda doesn't poll for messages, add the kms:Decrypt permission to your Lambda execution role.

-• Your queue and the Lambda function must be in the same Amazon Region.
+The queue and Lambda function must be in the same Amazon Web Services Region.

-For information about implementing the Lambda function, see Using Amazon Lambda with Amazon SQS in the Amazon Lambda Developer Guide.
+For implementation details, see Using Amazon Lambda with Amazon SQS in the Amazon Lambda Developer Guide.

 Prerequisites